DPS Tour1 Wailer 99 Review

 Basically, all the skis we tested are fun in powder snow.
 The lightest ones, like the Tour1 Wailer 99, enable either more vertical, more uphill speed, or fresher legs when you get there.
 All of that leads to more enjoyable powder skiing.
-As such, the DPS is our Top Pick for powder skiing.
+As such, the DPS is a high recommendation for powder skiing.

 The DPS skis are not inexpensive.
 Powder specialty and super lightweight construction come at a cost.
 The initial purchase is steep, and the skis' light weight means lessened durability.
 In the end, though, it is up to you to determine how much many thousands of feet of powder riding is worth.

 DPS skis have a great reputation and a robust following.
-In our review of All-Mountain Skis for Men, the Wailer 99 in DPS' "hybrid construction" also won a Top Pick Award for powder performance.
+In our review of All-Mountain Skis for Men, the Wailer 99 in DPS' "hybrid construction" won a Top Pick Award for powder performance.
 In that case, the Hybrid construction skis are heavier and more biased to resort use.
 The Tour1 construction is similarly fun in powder snow, but the lightweight construction is great for touring up and limited in absolute strength and durability.